gvwilson/sensibleadventures/litany.md

 *But I was afraid they might be listening.
 The changes I made to the congestion algorithms freed up some memory.
-There wasn't time to test any new code, so I convinced them to put some literature in, like the record on Voyager.
+There wasn't time to test any new code, so I convinced management to put some literature in, like the record on Voyager.
 I fiddled the inspection records so that everyone would think someone else had checked it.*
 The files appended to the message were 20th Century literary classics,